 Climate Cafes are a way to meet with other climate freaks and express our emotions.
 I hope this might lead to greater community, greater acceptance, and greater action.
 We are in this together.
 ClimateCafes.org provides simple guidelines for holding a Climate Cafe in your community.
 Like all my projects, we could use your help – please contact me!

-I’ve been talking to writers, producers, documentarians, actors, financiers and others to see how we can be more effective at communicating climate breakdown.
+I start4ed talking to writers, producers, documentarians, actors and others to see how we can be more effective at communicating climate breakdown.
 I mean, I live in Los Angeles, and Hollywood is a tremendous resource – and just like everyone else, people in film and TV are starting to climate freak.
 They have the storytelling skills and platform, and I have the science… let’s talk!

 Self care: Meditation, Running, Earthy stuff

 I’ve been a serious Vipassana meditator since 2003.
 Meditation keeps my climate anxiety at bay, and increases my ability to feel compassion for all beings.
 It was also an immense aid for me during the April 6 Scientist Rebellion action.
 I play soccer every Sunday in a league composed entirely of AYSO coaches and referees.
 At least I did before COVID.
 During COVID I started running most days, which surprised me with how much it helps my creative thinking.
 I love composting, and gardening, and fruit trees and find this work therapeutic.
 Yes, I still compost my poop (and it’s actually an amazing practice that more people should do – read about it here).
 And I’m always looking for ways to live well and with less fossil fuel – which to me is also a kind of self care.
 I’ve stopped feral beekeeping because I’ve decided it’s not safe enough in a small yard, and I miss it.
 Someday I hope to do it again.